-Precisely is the global leader in data integrity, providing accuracy and consistency in data for 12,000 customers - including 97 of the Fortune 100 - in more than 100 countries.
-Precisely's data governance products establish strong, business-first frameworks to help you better find, understand, and manage data for improved business outcomes.
+Precisely is the global leader in data integrity, providing accuracy and consistency in data for 12,000 customers - including 99 of the Fortune 100 - in more than 100 countries.
+Precisely's data governance products establish robust, business-first frameworks to help you better find, understand, and manage data for improved business outcomes.

-Data360 Govern is an enterprise data governance, catalog, and metadata management solution that improves the quality, value, and trustworthiness of your data.
+Data360 Govern is an enterprise data governance, catalog, and metadata management solution that improves your data's quality, value, and trustworthiness.
 It automates governance and stewardship tasks to help you answer essential questions about your data's source, use, meaning, ownership, and quality.
-With Data360 Govern, you can make better, faster data-management decisions, build collaboration across your entire organization, and empower users to get the answers they need, when they need them.
+With Data360 Govern, you can make better, faster datamanagement decisions, build collaboration across your entire organization, and empower users to get the answers they need when they need them.

 Business goal tracking provides real-time views into how data supports business processes.
-Dashboards and reports personalize insights about your curated or transactional data with views that connect data to outcomes.
+Dashboards and reports personalize insights about your curated or transactional data with ideas that connect data to outcomes.
 Data360 Govern also provides insight into compliance events and metrics.